Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Model and Estimation

 where $B$ is a real matrix, $\mathrm{cov}(\bm\epsilon) = \Omega$ is a positive semi-definite matrix, and we assume that all variables $\mathbf{X}$ have been normalized to mean zero. $M$ has an associated graph $G$ that reflects the structure of $B$ and $\Omega$.
 For every non-zero entry $B_{ij}$ there is a directed edge from $j$ to $i$, and for every non-zero entry $\Omega_{ij}$ there is a bidirected edge between $i$ and $j$.
 Thus we can also write~\eqref{eq:sem.vec} as:

 with $\cov (\epsilon_i, \epsilon_j) = \Omega_{ij}$ for all $i,j \in V$.

 Our model is a special type of SEM, which we refer to as \emph{Gaussian BAP model}\footnote{All BAP models in this paper are assumed to have a Gaussian parametrization unless otherwise stated.}.
-In particular, we make the following assumptions: \begin{enumerate} {(A\arabic{enumi})} \item The errors $\bm\epsilon$ follow a multivariate Normal distribution $\mathcal{N} (\mathbf{0}, \Omega)$. \item The associated graph $G$ is a BAP. \end{enumerate} Often $M$ is specified via its graph $G$, and we are interested to find parameters $\theta_G$ compatible with $G$.
+In particular, we make the following assumptions: \begin{enumerate} {(A\arabic{enumi})} \item The errors $\bm\epsilon$ follow a multivariate Normal distribution $\mathcal{N} (\mathbf{0}, \Omega)$. \item The associated graph $G$ is a BAP. \end{enumerate} Assumption~\ref{ass:normal} is not strictly needed for our equivalence results, but we rely on it for fitting the models in practice using the RICF method of \citet{ DrtMA09}.

+Often $M$ is specified via its graph $G$, and we are interested to find parameters $\theta_G$ compatible with $G$.
 We thus define the parameter spaces for the edge weight matrices $B$ (directed edges) and $\Omega$ (bidirected edges) for a given BAP $G$ as

 and the combined parameter space as

 The covariance matrix for $\mathbf{X}$ is given by:

 where $\phi:\Theta_G \rightarrow \mathcal{S}_G$ maps parameters to covariance matrices, and $\mathcal{S}_G \coloneqq \phi(\Theta_G)$ is the set of covariance matrices compatible with $G$.
 Note that $\phi (\theta)$ exists since $G$ is acyclic by~\ref{ass:bap} and therefore $I-B$ is invertible.